MegaRAG: Multimodal Knowledge Graph-Based Retrieval Augmented Generation: Experiments

 \subsection{Implementation Details}

-To ensure consistency across all RAG methods, we standardize the LLM/MLLM implementation.
-Response generation and global question generation use GPT-4o-mini, while evaluation uses GPT-4.1-mini for greater robustness.
-All methods, including NaiveRAG, GraphRAG, and LightRAG, use OpenAI’s text-embedding-3-small model for textual embeddings.
-Textual documents are segmented into 1,200 token chunks with a 100-token overlap.
-We follow GraphRAG and LightRAG by setting their gleaning parameter to 1.
-The generation temperature is fixed at 0 across all tasks to reduce output variance.
+To ensure fair comparisons, we standardize the LLM/MLLM and prompting across all methods.
+Response generation and global question generation use GPT-4o-mini, and evaluation uses GPT-4.1-mini.
+All baselines (NaiveRAG, GraphRAG, LightRAG) use text-embedding-3-small for textual embeddings.
+Textual documents are chunked into 1,200 tokens with a 100-token overlap; for GraphRAG and LightRAG, we set gleaning to 1.
+We use temperature 0 for all tasks.

-For multimodal documents, we use the MinerU toolkit~\cite{wang2024mineru} to extract text, figures, and tables.
-MinerU converts PDFs into machine-readable formats while preserving layout and symbols, making it especially effective for processing scientific and technical documents.
-In MegaRAG, multimodal embeddings are encoded using GME-Qwen2-VL-2B~\cite{zhang2024gme}, which is designed to support a unified embedding space across single-, cross-, and fused-modality retrieval tasks.
-This allows MegaRAG to flexibly retrieve diverse input types within a consistent representation space.
-During retrieval, we set the top-$k$ value to $k=60$ for graph retrieval steps, following the dual-level retrieval strategy and set the top-$m$ value to $m=6$ for the page retrieval described in Section~\ref{sec:indexing_retrival}.
-For baselines without multimodal support, we retain only the extracted text and process it using the same pipeline as for textual documents.
-To mitigate inconsistencies, we standardize response prompts across all baselines, so output quality differences stem from model capabilities rather than prompt variations.
+For multimodal documents, we use MinerU~\cite{wang2024mineru} to extract text, figures, and tables.
+MegaRAG encodes multimodal embeddings with GME-Qwen2-VL-2B~\cite{zhang2024gme}.
+We retrieve top-$k$ entities/relations with $k=60$ for graph retrieval and top-$m$ pages with $m=6$ for page retrieval (Section~\ref{sec:indexing_retrival}).
+For text-only baselines, we keep only extracted text and apply the same textual pipeline.